The Award-Winning Native Park

 In early 2020 Ixia started working with the city and the park neighbors to extend its reach into Native Park 2, which is across Avendale Blvd. from Native Park 1.
 Native Park 2 was mostly native in name only with only a few native trees.
 The park also features a non-native hedge around its perimeter.
 After gaining approval from the city and the neighbors, Ixia installed 2 large native beds, a walking path and a sign in Native Park 2 in the early summer of 2020.
 The theme of Native Park 2 is "front yard", in other words, more formal than Native Park 1, which is now refer to as "back yard".

 The Chapter’s future plans include additional beds in Native Park 2, benches, and community workshops to encourage people to plant more native plants that still prosper with little care as they did in 1923.
-The Chapter’s fundraising events and donations by neighbors have made the plantings and improvements possible.---
+The Chapter’s fundraising events and donations by neighbors have made the plantings and improvements possible.

-Volunteering for an hour or two at the park is a great way to learn about native plants and to envision what ones will work best in your yard.
+Volunteering for an hour or two at the park is a great way to learn about native plants and to envision ones that will work best in your yard.
 Come and join the group working in the park and enjoy the beauty and fellowship.

 Native Park Plant listsby Common and Latin names below; FNPS Ixia Chapter Project: Native Park Restoration